Skip to content

 - opentf-ctl get workflow $WORKFLOW_ID --watch

-- opentf-ctl get qualitygate $WORKFLOW_ID --mode=strict
+- opentf-ctl get qualitygate $WORKFLOW_ID --mode=my.quality.gate

 default: